Foto from the experimental-cellar at Aarhus University Hospital, Skejby.

 Further development was necessity.
 Ground-breaking development have taken place, the mini-mobile heartlung machine is now at only app.
 5 kg, and portable by one hand, if necessary into rucksack, covering hospital and prehospital segments.

 The team behind Catoli One have furthermore developed different machines and vehicles to health care-services.
 Among these: the first Doctor-Ambulance, together with Effects, the first Baby-Ambulance together with Effects, and the first Tranfer-vehicles in Denmark.
 All vehicles was given away to the hospital, Region of Northern Jutland in Denmark.

 Rescue-Vicheles, helicopters, airplanes, patients, a lot of people and approximately 65 laboratory-swine have been involved in the development.

-Finally it´s here, the hand-hold mini-mobile heartlung machine, soon ready for the different hospital.
+The hand-hold mini-mobile heartlung machine, soon ready for the different hospital.